- Note that is continuous everywhere, so it is bounded on any finite interval.

 We can use limits to integrate functions on unbounded domains or functions with unbounded range.

 as a limit of Riemann sums.
-This limit need not always exist, as it depended on the properties of the function on the given interval .
-When the function is continuous on , this definite integral represented the net between the graph of and the -axis on .
+This limit need not always exist, as it depends on the properties of the function on the given interval .
+When the function is continuous on , this definite integral represents the net between the graph of and the -axis on

 where is an antiderivative of .

-- The interval over which we integrated, , must be a finite length interval, and
+- The interval over which we integrated, , must be a closed interval of finite length, and

 - The function must be bounded on .

-This says that the outputs of are trapped between the horizontal lines and .
-Thus the output values cannot become arbitrarily large in either the positive or negative sense on .
+This says that the outputs of are trapped between the horizontal lines and ; the output values cannot become arbitrarily large in either the positive or negative sense on .